envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 A:: Is similar to a queue but with the difference that there are "vips" or higher priority values that usually take the first or last positions.

 Q:: What are the pros of using BH?
-A:: 1.Better than O(n)
+A:: 1.
+Better than O(n)
-2.Priority (searching may be slow, but you have an idea of priority, because insertion is done in order)
+2. Priority (searching may be slow, but you have an idea of priority, because insertion is done in order)
-3.Flexible size
+3. Flexible size
-4.Fast insert (we might have to bubble up inserts every once in a while.
+4. Fast insert (we might have to bubble up inserts every once in a while.
 But most of the time you get really fast inserts)

 Q:: What are the cons of using BH?
-A:: 1.Slow lookup (it must be taken into account that many times there is a method to find the minimum or maximum which is O(1) - (it all depends if it is a min heap or max heap))
+A:: 1.
+Slow lookup (it must be taken into account that many times there is a method to find the minimum or maximum which is O(1) - (it all depends if it is a min heap or max heap))

 Q:: What is a Trie (aka prefix tree)?
 A:: A Trie is a unique type of tree that is an efficient infromation retrieval data structure.
 It commonly uses alphabetical characters to store data, like words.
 Often used to implement auto-correct for typing.